 If you follow the career path of frontman extraordinaire Gary Cherone, you can't avoid bumping into some serious guitar-rock royalty.
 Whether it's his partnership with Nuno Bettencourt in Extreme, fronting the mighty Van Halen or performing with his idols Brian May and Tony Iommi at the Freddie Mercury Tribute concert, Cherone has performed with true living legends.

-It's that time of year when some of us might start dotting our I's with little hearts and thinking of ways to impress.
-And for that I am here to help!
-Here are ten wonderful love songs that you can work out with ease.
+Here are 10 wonderful love songs that you can work out with ease.
 In fact, most of them only have three or four chords.
 These may be simpler versions than the original, but trust me, the object of your affection will not care.
+So pull out that guitar and take a few minutes to strum along and then let the serenading begin!

 Hailed by Guitar World as a “fretboard wizard” and voted “Best New Talent” by Guitar World readers in 1991, Nuno Bettencourt has maintained his relevance since first coming onto the national scene in the late '80s, thanks to his inventive playing, killer tone and skillful songwriting.